Winterton-on-Sea

-Winterton-on-Sea is a village and civil parish on the North Sea coast of the English county of Norfolk.
+Winterton-on-Sea is a village and civil parish on the North Sea coast of the English county Norfolk.
 It is 8 mi north of Great Yarmouth and 19 mi east of Norwich.

 The civil parish has an area of 2.2 mi2 and at the 2001 census had a population of 1,359 in 589 households.
-Winterton-on-Sea borders the villages of Hemsby, Horsey and Somerton.
+Winterton-on-Sea borders the villages Hemsby, Horsey and Somerton.
 For the purposes of local government, the parish falls within the district of Great Yarmouth.

 Between the village and the North Sea are Winterton Dunes which include a 109 ha National Nature Reserve and are inhabited by several notable species such as the natterjack toad.

-Winterton and neighbouring beach, Horsey, are major wildlife sites, even over the winter.
+Winterton and neighbouring beach Horsey are major wildlife sites, even over the winter.
 During the months of November to January, a colony of Atlantic Grey Seals heads on to the beach to give birth to seal pups.
 This has been described as "one of Britain’s greatest wildlife spectacles" and attracts tourists from all over the country.

 Winterton as a resort

 The village has been described as "a very pleasant place to spend a holiday" and "one of the great natural beauty-spots of Norfolk".
 The coast near the village has a sandy beach.
-The village has a fish and chip shop, a lodge/small hotel called The Fisher Man's Return, a pub and a post office.
+The village has a mini-market called Loomes Stores, a fish and chip shop, The Hermanus Hotel which contains The Highwayman bar and restaurant, a pub named The Fisherman's Return, a post office with its own tea room, and a café by the beach named Seal View.
 It has received awards on several occasions in the Anglia in Bloom competition.